Messenger College logo

 Key Highlights

-• Founded in 1987 through the strategic merger of two established Pentecostal colleges.
+• Established in 1987 through the merger of Southern Bible College and Evangelical Christian College.

-• Serves as the national collegiate institution and educational arm for the Pentecostal Church of God.
+• Serves as the national collegiate institution and educational arm of the Pentecostal Church of God.

-• Dedicated to "Developing world changing Pentecostal leaders for the 21st century" as its guiding motto.
+• Guided by the motto: "Developing world changing Pentecostal leaders for the 21st century."

 • A private institution led by President James Rayburn.